AlphaGenes/AlphaPeel/docs/source/usage.rst

 Genotype probability file
 =========================

-The haplotype file (*.haps*) provides the (phased) allele probabilities for each locus.
+The haplotype file (*.phased_geno_prob.txt*) provides the (phased) allele probabilities for each locus.
 There are four lines per individual containing the allele probability for the (aa, aA, Aa, AA) alleles where the paternal allele is listed first, and where *a* is the reference (or major) allele and *A* is the alternative (or minor) allele.

 Example: